Tired of Letting Hallucinogen Addiction Control Your Life?

 - Increased rate of breathing

 Hallucinogen overdose is a serious matter, because these symptoms can be dangerous when the user has a completely distorted version of reality.
 For example, sometimes people think they can fly after taking LSD and then act on that thought.
 While high on PCP, people have acquired self-inflicted injuries such as broken bones and dislocated joints, because their body parts feel numb.
 Some incidents involve people stabbing themselves or amputating body parts.
-Once the effects of the drug wear off, these people will experience a significant amount of pain.
 Their minds are disconnected from what their bodies feel.
-If you know someone experiencing a hallucinogen overdose, call 911 right away.
+If you or someone you know someone experiencing a hallucinogen overdose, call 911 right away.

 Hallucinogen Addiction Treatment Can Help You Quit

-Various types of treatment for hallucinogens abuse and addiction are available to help support recovery for you or your loved one.
+Various types of treatment for hallucinogen addiction are available to help support recovery for you or your loved one.
 It starts with cleansing your body of the toxic chemicals created by the hallucinogen.
 A large majority of drug abuse detox treatments are initiated in hospitals or emergency departments when the abuser suffers a bad trip, overdose, injury, or other medical complication from their hallucinogen abuse.

 According to the Drug Abuse Warning Network, in 2011, hallucinogens were involved in the following numbers of emergency department visits: